rashmi-carol-dsouza/mom-adgen-team13/bff-api/db/scripts/init_db/README.md

 # Connection Test

-This script is used to test the connection with an instance of the [koyeb db](https://www.koyeb.com/docs/databases) called `mom-2025-team13-db`.
+This script is used to initialise the database instance of [koyeb db](https://www.koyeb.com/docs/databases) called `mom-2025-team13-db`.

 ## Pre-requisites